Canon T3 vs Leica M8

 |17.||Panasonic L10||Y||- / -||-||-||-||2.0||-||-||-|

-Both the T3 and the M8 have been discontinued, but can regularly be found used on eBay.
+Both the T3 and the M8 have been discontinued, but can regularly be found used on ebay.
 The M8 was replaced by the Leica M9, while the T3 was followed by the Canon T5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T3 Manual (free pdf) or the online Leica M8 Manual.
+Further information on the features and operation of the T3 and M8 can be found, respectively, in the Canon T3 Manual (free pdf) or the online Leica M8 Manual.

 So what is the bottom line?
 Is the Canon T3 better than the Leica M8 or vice versa?
 The listing below highlights the relative strengths of the two models.